philga7/mcp-n8n-workflow-builder/README.md

 # n8n Workflow Builder MCP Server

-This project provides an MCP (Model Context Protocol) server for managing n8n workflows.
-It allows you to create, update, delete, activate, and deactivate workflows through a set of tools available in Claude AI and Cursor IDE.
+This project provides an MCP (Model Context Protocol) server for managing n8n workflows through Claude AI and Cursor IDE.
+It allows you to create, update, delete, activate, and deactivate workflows using MCP-based tools with semantic versioning for release management.

 ![image](https://github.com/user-attachments/assets/6849a1de-6048-474d-8477-5f3fdb854196)